Putting food in Mylar bags with oxygen absorbers (OAs) is the best long-term storage method for dry staples.

 Vacuum sealer bags will eventually allow oxygen to leak through.
 By contrast, vacuum sealer jars won’t leak oxygen.
 The lids are also usually very durable and create a strong seal.

 I have yet to see research about whether oxygen will leak into vacuum sealed mason jars.
-And I’m personally not a fan of glass for food storage because it breaks easily (earthquakes, hurricanes…).
-However, it may be a good option to store smaller amounts of food in jars.
+And I’m not a fan of glass for food storage because it breaks easily (earthquakes, hurricanes…).
+However, storing smaller amounts of food in jars may be a good option.

 Some foods are fine to store in vacuum sealer bags, even long-term.
-This includes foods that will last a long time on their own, even without special packaging.
+This includes foods that will last a long time, even without special packaging.
 Pasta is a good example.

 Unless it is fortified, pasta has very few vitamins or other nutrients which will degrade from oxidation.
-I’ve come across pasta in a friend’s pantry that was 3 years expired, and it still tasted perfectly fine (yes, I ate it).
+I’ve encountered pasta in a friend’s pantry that was 3 years expired, and it still tasted perfectly fine (yes, I ate it).

 Can I Put Oxygen Absorbers in Vacuum Sealer Bags?